nwalakarl/EventsMarketPlace/README.md

 ```
 3.	**What is the expected output if we only have the client John Smith?**
-- If John Smith belongs to a city with an Event record, those cities will be listed and sorted by Price.
+- For a scenario where John Smith is **NOT** a customer, a "Not Found" response is returned.
-- Although this depends on requirements, for a scenario where John Smith's city does not have an Event, top affordable events should be listed instead of the expected empty array.
+- An alternative will be to list top affordable events.
 4.	**Do you believe there is a way to improve the code you first wrote?**
 The code can be improved by any of the following:
 - By adding a `Price` field to the `Event` class and reducing the overhead of computing it each time the email is sent.